-In 1952, Aramco’s headquarters moved from New York to Dhahran, Saudi Arabia, where the government began a gradual buyout of Aramco’s assets.
-By 1980, the buyout was complete.
+In 1952, Aramco’s headquarters moved from New York to Dhahran, Saudi Arabia.
+Later, the government began a gradual buyout of Aramco’s assets that was completed in 1980.

-Today, we are known as Aramco Americas and proudly serve as a vital link between Saudi Aramco, a world leader in energy, and North America.
+Today, we are known as Aramco Americas and implement the business activities of Saudi Aramco, an integrated leader in energy and chemicals, in North America.